SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

   * `customer_rejections.proto`.

-For each aggregate you are likely to have all the three kinds of files because a command leads to an event, and it's likely there are conditions under which a command cannot be performed.
+For each aggregate you are likely to have all the three kinds of files because a command leads to an event, and it's likely there are conditions under which a command cannot be handled.

 ### Entity states